watchexec/watchexec/cli/README.md

 * Launches the command in a new process group (can be disabled with `--no-process-group`)
 * Optionally clears screen between executions
 * Optionally restarts the command with every modification (good for servers)
+* Optionally sends a desktop notification on command start and end
 * Does not require a language runtime
 * Sets the following environment variables in the process: